Your Guide to Implantable Cardiac Monitors

 Frequently Asked Questions

 An Implantable Cardiac Monitor (ICM) is a small device placed under the skin to continuously monitor your heart's electrical activity for an extended period.
-It's used to detect irregular heartbeats that might not be captured during short-term monitoring, helping diagnose unexplained symptoms like fainting, dizziness, or palpitations.
+It is used to detect irregular heartbeats that might not be captured during short-term monitoring, helping diagnose unexplained symptoms like fainting, dizziness, or palpitations.

 The procedure is minimally invasive and performed under local anesthesia.
 A small incision is made in the chest, and the monitor is implanted just beneath the skin.
-The process typically takes about 10 to 20 minutes, and you'll be awake but sedated to ensure comfort.
+The process typically takes about 10 to 20 minutes, and you will be awake but sedated to ensure comfort.

-Follow your doctor's instructions regarding fasting, typically 6-12 hours before the procedure.
-Discuss your medications with your healthcare provider, especially if you're taking blood thinners, as adjustments may be necessary.
+Follow your physician's instructions to fast for 8 hours before the procedure.
+Discuss your medications with your healthcare provider, especially if you are taking blood thinners, as adjustments may be necessary.
 Shower with antibacterial soap the morning of your procedure to minimize infection risk.

 You may need to temporarily stop taking blood thinners or adjust other medications before the procedure to reduce bleeding risks.
 Always consult with your healthcare provider for personalized advice based on your medication regimen.

 Keep the area clean and dry.
-You'll be instructed on how to bathe and when you can remove any dressings.
+You will be instructed on how to bathe and when you can remove any dressings.
 Watch for signs of infection, such as redness, swelling, or discharge, and report them to your healthcare provider immediately.

-Contact your doctor if you experience signs of infection at the incision site, severe or increasing pain, allergic reactions, or if the device seems to be protruding or shifting under your skin.
+Contact your physician if you experience signs of infection at the incision site, severe or increasing pain, allergic reactions, or if the device seems to be protruding or shifting under your skin.

 The duration depends on your specific condition and the reason for monitoring.
-ICMs can typically stay in place for several years, continuously recording your heart's activity for analysis by your healthcare provider.
+Implantable Cardiac Monitors (ICMs) can typically stay in place for several years, continuously recording your heart's activity for analysis by your healthcare provider.